 All hospitals with inpatient beds must publish their staff fill rates (actual versus planned).
 This means that we need to compare how many Registered nurse and Unregistered nurse hours should be provided during the day and night for the month, with the number of hours that were actually provided for the month.

 Patients in our care with complex health needs may require one to one care, for example patients who are at a high risk of having a fall or patients with dementia.
 For these patients we book additional staff, over and above what the plan for the ward would have been.
-View our fill rate data from 1st October to 31st October 2019.
+View our fill rate data from1st December to 31st December 2019

 Further information about the work we do to make sure our wards have safe nurse staffing levels can be found in the reports presented every month to our risk and quality committee, which in turn reports in to the Trust Board at its bi-monthly meetings.
 The latest safe nurse staffing report shared with the Trust Board is for May 2018.